azerothcore/azerothcore.github.io/donators.md

 ### 2) Bounties to request issues solving

-Using bountysource platform you can ask the opensource to work on a specific issue motivating them with a donation.
+Using bountysource platform you can ask community to work on a specific issue about our repository motivating them with a donation.

 [GO TO BOUNTYSOURCE](https://www.bountysource.com/teams/azerothcore/issues)